OligoGeneticDiseases/gen-toolbox/README.md

   -d /path/to/listing \
   -t .vcf
 ```
 This writes a file in `/path/to/listing` enumerating .vcf files found in `/path/to/inputs`.
+A samples file containing the phenotypes of available samples should be generated from this output:
+i.e. metadata.txt, *tab* seperated 3 columns of sample \t phenotype \t comments.
+One sample per line.
+The phenotype column may contain several phenotypes per sample, defaults to comma seperated.
+*sample1.vcf*\t*NMD,DMD*\t*NC_000023.10:g.33229398C>A*
+This enables grouping of one or more phenotypes for analysis.
+This sample-phenotype file is used as input in *readvcfs,runskat* (--globals) and further filtered (--phenotype DMD) to generate a positive set.

 ### 2. VCF Processing and Frequency Table Generation
 ```bash